PetteriMoilanen/langchain-academy/README.md

 ### Setting up env variables
 Briefly going over how to set up environment variables.
 You can also use a `.env` file with `python-dotenv` library.

+**EDIT!** Added API keys as secrets to my repo so they are accessible as env variables in the codespace.
 #### Mac/Linux/WSL
 ```
 $ export API_ENV_VAR="your-api-key-here"